 For a healthcare website to be truly user-centric and useful it must bring real value and benefits: saving time and effort, simplifying research and answering questions, providing valuable features.
 Which combination of these will depend on your audience and their unique needs (that's why personas and journeys are so important) but a good place to start are the following common practices:

-• Tell stories and encourage interactive explorations vs. “walls of text”
+- Tell stories, provide high-quality content, and encourage interactive explorations vs. “walls of text”

 Entice users to become returning visitors or members by offering them unique, helpful features they can’t get anywhere else.
 We designed Diabetes Food Hub for the American Diabetes Association to be a “Netflix of recipes” for people with diabetes – a time saving feature they can’t find anywhere else.
 What would make your users’ experience a delight?
 How can your website add value?